Flank company: Grenadiers

 The grenadier company comprised the tallest soldiers in the regiment and when in combat were used as assault troops, though by the end of the 18th Century the hand grenade had fallen out of use, the grenadiers still wore a special headgear such as a bearskin or mitre originally designed to facilitate the effective throwing of hand grenades.

 In 1667 France created the first Grenadiers by having four or five of them in each company.
 By 1670 separate Grenadier companies were created with the British Army having Grenadiers in 1685.

 Frederick William I of Prussia was renowned for recruiting the tallest soldiers in Europe for his grenadier regiment with various European monarchs presenting their tallest young males as gifts for Frederick.

-Light Infantry
+Light infantry

 By contrast the light infantry was composed of the regiment's smallest and fastest moving soldiers in the regiment.
-Functions of the light infantry in battle included skirmishing, moving forward to discover the enemy's positions and fire on enemy artillery gunners.
+Functions of the light infantry in battle included skirmishing, moving forward to discover the enemy's positions and firing on enemy artillery gunners.